jdmonin/JSettlers2/README.txt

 People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.

+If you would like robots to automatically start when your server starts, without the need for a separate command line, add the "startrobots" property to your jsettlers java command line, BEFORE the port number:

+  java -jar JSettlersServer.jar -Djsettlers.startrobots=6 8880 15 dbUser dbPass

+This will start 6 robots on the server.

+The started robots count against your max connections (15 in this example).
+If the robots leave less than 6 player connections available, or if they take more than half the max connections, a warning message is printed at startup.

 Now, from another command line window, start the player client with the following command: